Dehumidifier Terms Glossary

 Operating Temperature Range

 The lowest and highest ambient temperatures where the unit can reliably remove moisture.
+This is especially important for basements and cooler utility spaces.

 Airflow (CFM)